probmods/probmods2/teaching_extras/ToE.md

 When humans think about other people, we consider their feelings as well as their beliefs, desires, and other cognitive states.
 How can we integrate emotions into a theory of mind?
 We will need to say what kind of values "emotion" should take, as well as how these states are causally related to other (observable and unobservable) states.
-Here is a figure from [Ong, Soh, Zaki, Goodman (2019)](https://arxiv.org/abs/1903.06445), illustrating the potential causal relations:
+Here is a figure from [Ong, Soh, Zaki, Goodman (2019)](https://arxiv.org/abs/1903.06445), illustrating the potential causal relations in an intuitive theory of emotions:
 ![theory of emotion graphical model](../assets/img/ToE-fig.png)

 # Appraisal